aurone/rcta_manipulation/object_manipulation_planner/README.md

 ### Object Manipulation Planner Node (`object_manip_planner`)

-`object_manip_planner_node` is an example application that, given the state of a robot, its environment, demonstrations of how to manipulate an object, and a goal configuration for that object (e.g. open or closed), computes a feasible motion plan for the robot that manipulates the object to the goal configuration.
+`object_manip_planner_node` provides an action server that, given the state of the robot, its environment, demonstrations of how to manipulate an object, and a goal configuration for that object (e.g. open or closed), computes a feasible motion plan for the robot that manipulates the object to the goal configuration.